 Lillian J. Ratliff

-ratliffl at eecs.berkeleyPh.D. student, EECS at UC Berkeley
+ratliffl at eecs.berkeleyPh.D.
+Candidate, EECS at UC Berkeley

 My research interests lie at the intersection of non-cooperative games, incentive design, statistical learning, and societal scale cyber-physical systems (S-CPS).
 We now collect very large and complex data sets through new sensing and control technologies that are currently being deployed in critical infrastructure such as healthcare and transportation systems as well as the smart grid.
 Owing to the scale of wireless sensor-actuator networks, existence of machine-to-machine interfaces operating in real-time, and large numbers of decision makers competing over oft–scarce resources, game theory and data-driven analytics do not alone suffice to capture the fundamental properties of intelligent infrastructures—game theory generally assumes knowledge of the environment and data-driven analytics cannot capture competitive interactions.
 However, both are necessary; game theory captures complex socioeconomic interactions while statistical learning aids in reducing dimensionality and provides tools for analysis of large-scale, time-series data.
 I am interested in developing data-driven models for system and agent behavior in S-CPS and utilizing these models to design incentives for behavior modification.
 Further, pervasive sensing and mis-aligned incentives give rise to new vulnerabilities such as privacy and security issues.
 Currently I am working on designing privacy-preserving and resilient incentive strategies for sustainability in S-CPS.Differential topology and game theory: (show/hide)